Zip2

 Zip2 Corp. was a company that provided and licensed online city guide software to newspapers.
 The company was founded in Palo Alto, California, as Global Link Information Network, Inc. on November 9, 1995, by Greg Kouri and brothers Elon and Kimbal Musk.
 Initially, Global Link provided local businesses with an Internet presence, but later began to assist newspapers in designing online city guides before being purchased by Compaq Computer in 1999.

 History

-Elon got the initial business idea from a summer internship in 1994.
+According to Elon Musk, he got the initial business idea from a summer internship in 1994.
 A Yellow Pages salesman came into his employer's office to pitch buying an online business listing in addition to the traditional listing in the Yellow Pages book.